Using Metapad via MCP (Claude Desktop / Claude Code)

 Available MCP Tools

-The MCP API provides:
+The MCP API provides 35 tools total:

 get_metamodel— understand the model's schemasearch_nodes— find nodes by type, name, or propertiesget_node_details— get full details for specific nodesget_relationships— find connections between nodesget_statistics— model stats and countsfind_similar_nodes— detect potential duplicates